 The girls’ families cannot afford much money for activities.
 What do we do, especially in the first part of the Girl Scout year?

 Many activities require little or no money.
 As the girls decide the kinds of projects they want to do, make a list of what is needed.
 Use recycled materials for projects.
 Involve the families and neighborhood in collecting aluminum cans for recycling to provide funds for the troop treasury.
 Give girls a scavenger hunt list for basic items around the house, like scissors, string, glue, pieces of fabric and foil.
 Look for projects you can adapt.
 Start early in creating a goal and budget for the troop’s Girl Scout council-sponsored product sale/cookie activities.
 Read more about Girl Scout costs here.
-Financial assistance is available.
+Financial assistance is available through the Council Cares Program.

 How do girls earn money for Girl Scouting activities?